rucinpk/rucinpk/README.md

 I build AI and operations software for road transport in the EU: a multi-company TMS, freight-exchange and telematics integrations, e-invoicing, and agents that work with dispatchers instead of around them.
+Available for senior contract work — US or European hours.

 **Open source**